 - And large Investors huge cash cannot manipulate the market.

-- They also set the legal frame work and regulate all the entities operating in the market.
+- They also set the legal framework and regulate all the entities operating in the market.

 THE BOTTOM LINES

 A share is the smallest unit, into which the company capital is divided.
-Whereas; a Stock is a collection of shares of a member converted into single fund.
+Whereas; a Stock is a collection of shares of a member converted into a single fund.

-To invest in stocks or share of company’s stock you need to have a brokerage account which is called Demat Account.
+To invest in stocks or share of the company’s stock you need to have a brokerage account which is called Demat Account.
 There are so many firms available for opening Demat accounts.
-The firms like: Zerodha Broking, Share Khan, 5-Paisa and many more.
+Firms like Zerodha Broking, Share Khan, 5-Paisa, and many more.